 More and more couples are directing guests to online gift registries, where they can either choose from a range of gifts to buy outright or contribute part of the funds toward more expensive “goal” items the couple have their eyes on.

 Department stores like Myer and David Jones offer registries, where we found through crunching some numbers that most items tend to cost between $80 and $150.
-There are also a number of online specialist wedding registries – popular examples include The Wedding Nest, Not Another Toaster, Wedding Gifts Direct and My Gift Registry.
+There are also a number of online specialist wedding registries – popular examples include The Wedding Nest, My Gift Registry and Wedding List Co.

 How weird is it that people wrap wedding registry gifts?
 Like, the couple knows what they asked for at Williams Sonoma right?
 Don’t they have to feign surprise when they open it and are like, “Omg!
 These stemless wine glasses!
 Had no idea!”